J642 MEng Ship Science / Naval Architecture (4 yrs)

 All modules below are compulsory.
 No optional modules to be undertaken in Year 2

 In the third year the course includes an individual project.
-Students can choose a further 10 credits to be undertaken in Semester 2 (10 credits) from the list below of optional Ship Science and Technical Modules.
+Students can choose a further 15 credits from the list below of optional Ship Science and Technical Modules.

-In the fourth year the course includes a Group Design Project, a Multidisciplinary Project, and allows students to undertake between Semester 1 and Semester 2 up to 50 credits from our wide range of optional modules: 20 credit points must be (SESS) Ship Science optional modules from the level M list; 30 credit points can be (O,T,S) optional modules from either list.
-Note: normally a total of 30 and 20 credits for semesters 1 and 2 respectively.
+In the fourth year the course includes a Group Design Project, a Multidisciplinary Project, and allows students to undertake between Semester 1 and Semester 2 up to 45 credits from our wide range of optional modules.

 Learning and assessment